dahliamalkhi/dahliamalkhi.github.io/_pages/about.md

 I joined the Libra team in June 2019, first as a Lead Reseacher at Novi and later as Chief Technology Officer at the Libra Association.
 In 2014, after the closing of the Microsoft Research Silicon Valley lab, I co-founded VMware Research and became a Principal Researcher at VMware until June 2019.
 From 2004-2014, I was a principal researcher at Microsoft Research, Silicon Valley.
 From 1999-2007, I served as tenured associate professor at the Hebrew University of Jerusalem.
 From 1995-1999, I was a senior researcher at AT&T Labs, NJ.
+ I hold Ph.D., M.S. and B.S. in computer science from the Hebrew University of Jerusalem.

 #### Selected distinctions: